autoplot/documentation/javadoc/org/autoplot/ascii/MultiFieldTimeParser.md

-# org.autoplot.ascii.MultiFieldTimeParserParse the record by recombining the separated fields, then parsing
+# org.autoplot.ascii.MultiFieldTimeParser

- the combined string.
+Parse the record by recombining the separated fields, then parsing the combined string.

  2010/03/11: Indeterminate field length is used when one field is in a record.
  2010/03/11: The last field, if just one digit type (%S), can contain fractional part.

-MultiFieldTimeParser( int firstColumn, java.lang.String[] timeFormats, org.das2.datum.TimeParser parser, Units units )
+# MultiFieldTimeParser( int firstColumn, java.lang.String[] timeFormats, org.das2.datum.TimeParser parser, Units units )

 ***